Proletter/Proletter/README.md

 # 💫 About Me:
-I am currently a cloud devops engineer with Distributed UK.
+I am currently a Senior devops engineer with Tether.
 My primary cloud platforms are Azure and AWS.

 ## 🌐 Socials: